 Is There Treatment for Vicodin Addiction?

 The first step in treatment is typically a detox program where medications are administered in an effort to address withdrawal symptoms and help the client transition from physical dependence.
 These medications include methadone, naltrexone, and buprenorphine.
 This is coupled with support programs throughout the recovery process.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 An overdose does not have to be the end result of Vicodin addiction.
 There are Vicodin addiction treatment options.
 Addictions can be difficult to overcome on your own.
 A treatment program such as ours provides the support, therapy, and resources needed to live a productive and sober life.
 If you are having difficulty discontinuing the drug, there are programs that help with withdrawal and recovery, such as our Vicodin addiction treatment program here at Granite Recovery Centers.